PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-03-06-Frameworks.md

 It really just does one important thing: It reduces coupling.

-How much coupling do we have?
+## How much coupling do we have?

-1. The View has no public methods other than those inherited from Region.<br>
+The View has no public methods other than those inherited from Region.
-Public methods are a primary indication of coupling.
+: Public methods are a primary indication of coupling.
 Here we have absolutely zero public methods specific to the View, so there's no coupling at all in this manner.
 This means that there are no dependencies on the View!

-1. The View's only dependencies are declared in its constructor.<br>
+The View's only dependencies are declared in its constructor.
-The View is dependant on the Model and the Consumer passed to it from the Controller.
+: The View is dependant on the Model and the Consumer passed to it from the Controller.
 The View has no knowledge of the existence of either the Controller or Interactor.

-1. The Interactor's only dependency is on the Model.<br>
+The Interactor's only dependency is on the Model.
-The Interactor has no knowledge of the View or the Controller.
+: The Interactor has no knowledge of the View or the Controller.
 It has dependencies on the structure of the Model, but that's it.

-1. The Controller has dependencies on the Interactor.<br>
+The Controller has dependencies on the Interactor.
-Since the Interactor has two public methods that the Controller needs to call, there are dependencies there that the Interactor needs to satisfy.
+: Since the Interactor has two public methods that the Controller needs to call, there are dependencies there that the Interactor needs to satisfy.

-1. The Controller might have dependencies on the Model.<br>
+The Controller might have dependencies on the Model.
-While this example doesn't have any Controller dependencies on the Model, it's possible that it could.
+: While this example doesn't have any Controller dependencies on the Model, it's possible that it could.

+The View has no coupling on the data in the Model, Just its structure.
+: In this example, the List of cities is populated by the Interactor, and then loaded into the ComboBox in the View.
+The View doesn't have any logic dependant on the contents of that list.
+If we wanted to create such a dependency, we'd have to replace the List with something like an Enum, so that the possible values are now part of the *structure* of the data, not it's contents.

 Obviously, in any non-trivial system there has to be at least some level of coupling if the system is going to be functional.
 In MVCI the Model is the key component of coupling, as all three of the other components of the framework are dependent on it.